levibostian/Teller-Android/README.md

 iOS developer?
 Check out the [iOS version of Teller](https://github.com/levibostian/teller-ios).

+### Announcement - version 1.0

+Version 1.0 has been announced and is in development.
+Check out [the issue](https://github.com/levibostian/Teller-Android/issues/74) to learn more.
+The pre-1.0 code will be in maintenance mode until v1.0 is complete.
+Pre-1.0 is used by myself in production apps today, but you have been warned that there will more then likely be large breaking changes when 1.0 comes out.

 ## What is Teller?

 The data used in your mobile app: user profiles, a collection of photos, list of friends, etc. *all have state*.
 Your data is in 1 of many different states: